 The museum is normally open the 1st and 3rd Saturdays every month (some holidays excepted) from 11:00 am to 3:30 pm, and is also open for some special events.
 Admission is free, except for special events which may require an entry fee into History Park.

-NOTE: The museum will have special hours for the months of October thru December due to the park's holiday schedule.
-Please check our Upcoming Events calendar for exact details of dates, times, and admission requirements.
+NOTE: Please check our Upcoming Events calendar for exact details of dates, times, and admission requirements.

 Free guided tours of the museum can also be requested by contacting Anita Kwock at email@example.com.